Hackers Display Their Boldness by Hitting D.C. Police With Ransomware

 Russian hackers even infiltrated the Department of Homeland Security.

-Joe Biden has claimed to be taking the threats seriously, and it looks like he’s finally backing up that claim.
+Joe Biden has claimed to be taking the threats seriously, and he’s finally backing up that claim.

 Check out this video on the sanctions: